 From deep inside their cocoon, flea pupae can pick up on signals that a host (aka, your pet) is nearby.
 These include subtle vibrations, changes to carbon dioxide levels and warm climates.

-Because flea pupae need a warm climate to hatch, Summer time is often referred to as ‘peak’ flea season.
-But, thanks to central heating, your home is warm all year round – so in reality, there is no ‘peak’ time for fleas.
+Because flea pupae need a warm climate to hatch, summer time is often referred to as ‘peak’ flea season.
+But, thanks to central heating, your home is warm all year round – so in reality, the blighters always pose a risk.

 Flea pupae are so well protected by the sticky, outer layer of their cocoon, they are incredibly difficult to kill.
 Regular hoovering helps, but they’re sneaky, so you’ll probably still see them hatching and hopping around as young fleas at some point.